shanetran248/Facial-Recognition-GUI--Open-Source-Project-/CodeOfConduct.md

 - Trolling

 ## References
-Our code of conduct was created with the help of https://www.contributor-covenant.org/
+Our code of conduct was created and inspired with the help of https://www.contributor-covenant.org/